qLibc

 BOOL type : bool type ex) 1/0, true/false, on/off, yes/no

-When a BOOL type is specified, the argument passed to callback will be replaced to "1" or "0" for convenience use.
-For example, if "On" is specified as a argument and if BOOL type checking is specified, then actual argument which will be passed to callback will have "1".
+When a BOOL type is specified, the argument passed to the callback will be replaced with "1" or "0" for convenience.
+For example, if "On" is specified as an argument and BOOL type checking is enabled, the actual argument passed to the callback will be "1".
 So we can simply determine it like "bool enabled = atoi(data->argv[1])".

-If original input argument needs to be passed to callback, specify STR type.
+If the original input argument needs to be passed to the callback, specify STR type.

-Here is some examples of how to specify "Arguments" field.
+Here are some examples of how to specify the "Arguments" field.

 An option takes 1 argument.